 Mount Pleasant Estates is one of the oldest wineries in the United States.
 The vineyard is located in what is called the 'Augusta Appellation' in the town of the same name about four hours north of Branson.
 However, you don't have to drive this far to sample some of the wines.
 At this massive facility on Green Mountain Drive, guests can try some of their cabernet sauvignon, merlot and Norton estate grapes as well as take a wine 101 class with knowledgeable professionals.
 In addition to the sour grapes, visitors also can obtain a bottle of dessert wine from their 600-gallon French Oak barrel; the process used is similar to that of a Solera, where wine is added over a period of years creating a blend.
 When people generally think of American wine, California usually comes to mind, however this place is a charming anomaly in the Midwest and an absolute gem not to be missed.

-This experience is one of two (the other in Pigeon Forge, TN) Titanic exhibits which take you back to that voyage on that fateful April night.
-Inside the museum, there is a large scale reproduction of the Grand Staircase, an 18-foot model of the ship, and galleries full of historical treasures in which there are more than 400 actual artifacts from crew and passengers alike.
-The museum is very interactive, where you can touch an iceberg and feel exactly how cold the 28-degree water was or shovel some coal into a mock boiler.
+This experience is one of two (the other is in Pigeon Forge, TN) Titanic exhibits which take you back to the voyage on that fateful April night.
+Inside the museum, there is a large-scale reproduction of the Grand Staircase, an 18-foot (5.4-meter) model of the ship, and galleries full of historical treasures in which there are hundreds of actual artifacts from crew and passengers alike.
+The museum is very interactive, where you can touch an iceberg, or shovel some coal into a mock boiler.

 Branson's location in the beauty that is the Ozarks provides ample opportunities for recreation on trails, creeks and caves.
 In this case, the Lakeside Forest Wilderness Area is right in the heart of Branson just off the bustling Strip.
 There are two main trails inside this hidden forest, the first one leads to Old Soldier's Cave and waterfall.
 The second trail provides visitors with an easier stroll that doesn't require too much effort.
 Moreover, it's the ideal spot to visit if you are staying in town and want to see some real Ozark country, but cannot make a full excursion to the backwoods.